AdamDavidson1/java-database-capstone/user_stories.md

 As a Patient user
 I want to be able to cancel appointments
 So that I can communicate that I will not be able to show up

+As a Patient user
+I want to be able to see my appointments
+So that I can manage my schedule and ensure I receive care

+As a Patient user
+I want to be able to search for doctors in the network So that I can find a doctor that meets my needs